nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-05-31-what-about-hosting-the-tfs-automation-platform-2/index.md

 - [The Future of Microsoft Visual Studio Application Lifecycle Management](http://channel9.msdn.com/Events/TechEd/NorthAmerica/2011/FDN03) on [Channel 9](http://channel9.msdn.com/)
 - [Team Foundation Server on Windows Azure Preview](http://www.microsoft.com/visualstudio/en-us/team-foundation-server-on-windows-azure-preview "http://www.microsoft.com/visualstudio/en-us/team-foundation-server-on-windows-azure-preview")

-__note: This product is still under development and this document is subject to change.
-There is also the strong possibility that these are just rambling fantasies of a mad programmer with an architect complex.__
+**note: This product is still under development and this document is subject to change.
+There is also the strong possibility that these are just rambling fantasies of a mad programmer with an architect complex.**

-* * *
+---

 The Platform architecture currently involves extensive server side components.
 In fact almost all of the functionality is provided from the server from configuration to implementation.